powerar/note-taker/README.md

 ## How to Use
 * Enter a note title and description
-* Click the "Save" icon on the type right
+* Click the "Save" icon on the top right of the page
 * Select a note from the left to view the description
 * Click + to add a new note